aldro61/microbiome-summer-school-2017/sections/application_antibiotics/README.md

 ## Comparison to SVM

-Run the following command to train a Support Vector Machine on this dataset and compare it to Kover.
+Use the `cd ..` command to go back to the `exercise` directory.
+Then, run the following command to train a Support Vector Machine on this dataset and compare it to Kover.

 ```bash
 make applications.antibiotics.svm